-Patents expire, on a country-by-country basis, at various times depending on various factors, including the filing date of the corresponding patent application(s), the availability of patent term adjustment, PTE and SPC and requirements for terminal disclaimers.
+Patents expire, on a country-by-country basis, at various times depending on various factors, including the filing date of the corresponding patent application(s), the availability of patent term adjustment, patent term extension and supplemental protection certificates and requirements for terminal disclaimers.
 Although we believe our owned and licensed patents and patent applications provide us with a competitive advantage, the patent positions of biotechnology and pharmaceutical companies can be uncertain and involve complex legal and factual questions.
-We and our collaboration partners may not be able to develop patentable products or processes or obtain patents from pending patent applications.
-In the event of patent issuance, the patents may not be sufficient to protect the proprietary technology owned by or licensed to us or our collaboration partners.
-Our or our collaboration partners' current patents, or patents that issue on pending applications, may be challenged, invalidated, infringed or circumvented.
-In addition, changes to patent laws in the U.S. or in other countries may limit our ability to defend or enforce our patents or may apply retroactively to affect the term and/or scope of our patents.
+We and our partners may not be able to develop patentable products or processes or obtain patents from pending patent applications.
+In the event of patent issuance, the patents may not be sufficient to protect the proprietary technology owned by or licensed to us or our partners.
+Our or our partners' current patents, or patents that issue on pending applications, may be challenged, invalidated, infringed or circumvented.
+In addition, changes to patent laws in the United States or in other countries may limit our ability to defend or enforce our patents, or may apply retroactively to affect the term and/or scope of our patents.
 Our patents have been and may in the future be challenged by third parties in post-issuance administrative proceedings or in litigation as invalid, not infringed or unenforceable under U.S. or foreign laws, or they may be infringed by third parties.
-As a result, we are or may be from time to time involved in the defense and enforcement of our patent or other intellectual property rights in a court of law and administrative tribunals, such as in USPTO inter partes review or reexamination proceedings, foreign opposition proceedings or related legal and administrative proceedings in the U.S. and elsewhere.
+As a result, we are or may be from time to time involved in the defense and enforcement of our patent or other intellectual property rights in a court of law and administrative tribunals, such as in USPTO inter partes review or reexamination proceedings, foreign opposition proceedings or related legal and administrative proceedings in the United States and elsewhere.
 The costs of defending our patents or enforcing our proprietary rights in post-issuance administrative proceedings or litigation may be substantial and the outcome can be uncertain.
-An adverse outcome may allow third parties to use our proprietary technologies without a license from us or our collaboration partners.
-Our collaboration partners' patents may also be circumvented, which may allow third parties to use similar technologies without a license from us or our collaboration partners.
+An adverse outcome may allow third parties to use our proprietary technologies without a license from us or our partners.
+Our partners' patents may also be circumvented, which may allow third parties to use similar technologies without a license from us or our partners.

 Our commercial success depends significantly on our ability to operate without infringing patents and proprietary rights of third parties.
-Organizations such as pharmaceutical and biotechnology companies, universities and research institutions may have filed patent applications or may have been granted patents that cover technologies similar to the technologies owned or licensed to us or to our collaboration partners.
-In addition, we are monitoring the progress of several pending patent applications of other organizations that, if granted in their broadest scope, may require us to license or challenge their validity or enforceability in order to continue commercializing our products and product candidates directly or through our collaboration partners.
-Our and our collaboration partners' challenges to patents of other organizations may not be successful, which may affect our and our collaboration partners' ability to commercialize daratumumab, ofatumumab, tisotumab vedotin, epcoritamab, amivantamab, teclistamab, talquetamab, or teprotumumab or our ability to commercialize our product candidates.
-We cannot determine with certainty whether patents or patent applications of other parties may materially affect our or our collaboration partners' ability to make, use or sell daratumumab, ofatumumab, tisotumab vedotin, epcoritamab, amivantamab, teclistamab, talquetamab, teprotumumab or any other products or product candidates
+Organizations such as pharmaceutical and biotechnology companies, universities and research institutions may have filed patent applications or may have been granted patents that cover technologies similar to the technologies owned or licensed to us or to our partners.
+In addition, we are monitoring the progress of several pending patent applications of other organizations that, if granted in their broadest scope, may require us to license or challenge their validity or enforceability in order to continue commercializing our products and product candidates directly or through our partners.
+Our and our partners' challenges to patents of other organizations may not be successful, which may affect our and our partners' ability to commercialize daratumumab, ofatumumab, tisotumab vedotin, amivantamab or teprotumumab or our ability to commercialize our product candidates.
+We cannot determine with certainty whether patents or patent applications of other parties may materially affect our or our partners' ability to make, use or sell daratumumab, ofatumumab, tisotumab vedotin, amivantamab, teprotumumab or any other products or product candidates.